 Once you do, there are tips that can help you improve your memory or manage memory loss.
 Think of where ADHD-related memory challenges show up for you or your child most and how to mitigate it.

-There's nothing wrong with using techniques or external means to remember information such as that which a child might need for school, tasks, or scheduling (it's common for people with ADHD to overbook or double book themselves), and self-awareness that this is something you face matters.
+There's nothing wrong with using external means or techniques to remember information such as that which a child might need for school, tasks, or scheduling (it's common for people with ADHD to overbook or double book themselves), and self-awareness that this is something you face matters.

 Tips to Improve Your Memory